Divide-By-0/blog/content/posts/things.md

 **[Pop-up Wallet with RFID Shielding](https://hacksmith.store/en-us/products/the-smith-wallet) - $42**.
 Click a button, and up to 6 cards pop up in order.
 Pretty nifty (unfortunately I carry a lot of weird stuff in my wallet like earplugs etc so I don't use it).
 **[Masterworks](https://masterworks.com) - $500**.
 Fractional investment into art pieces.
 This is mostly for fun, the money tends to stay about the same year over year.

-My favorite board games are Decrypto (a word game that's way deeper than Codenames), Smallworld (vaguely like Risk, but way more dynamic and fun), and Hanabi (team communication game).
-I've been recommended Paleo, Terraforming Mars, Forbidden Desert, Cascadia, Fort, and 7 Wonders but haven't tried them.
+My favorite board games are [Decrypto](https://amzn.to/3uAHQ04) (a word game that's about communication, that's way deeper than Codenames), Smallworld (vaguely like Risk, but way more dynamic and fun), [Cascadia](https://amzn.to/48j0eIL) (a surprisingly complex wildlife placing game), and Hanabi (team communication game).
+Fort is also great.
+I've been recommended Paleo, Terraforming Mars, Forbidden Desert, and 7 Wonders but haven't tried them.

 # Clothing